Sujataba/PythonProject-AdeepdiveintoLegoWorld/README.md

 # Objective
 The goal is to understand the history of Lego blocks.
 # Data Source
-The data is available as csv files @ ![Rebrickable] (https://rebrickable.com/downloads/)
+The data is available as csv files @ [Rebrickable](https://rebrickable.com/downloads/)
 ## Please checkout the complete project@ [Lego-World](https://github.com/Sujataba/PythonProject-AdeepdiveintoLegoWorld/blob/ProjectPortfolio/LegoNotebook.pdf)